Smaranda Gheorghiu: Activism and travels

 Particularly after the death of her second husband, Smaranda traveled extensively in Romania, Italy, Belgium, France, Norway, Denmark, Sweden, Finland, Greece etc., often lecturing on education and women's emancipation.
 She described many of these excursions in a series of travel writings.

 As her fame grew, she was invited to represent Romania in several international conferences, such as the 8th International Congress of Orientalists (Stockholm and Christiania, 1889), the 9th Universal Peace Congress (Paris, 1900) and the Latin Congress (Paris, 1902).
-In 1900 she is elected vice-president of the Universal Union of Women's Congress for Peace.
+In 1900 she was elected vice-president of the Universal Union of Women's Congress for Peace.
 She was also a strong supporter of outdoor education, and in 1936 took part in the Second International Congress for Open Air Education, which took place in Belgium.

-Some sources incorrectly claim that Smaranda Gheorghiu was the first woman in the world to reach the North Pole.
-Considering that the first verified attainment of the North Pole by a human was not until 1926, this claim is obviously false and most likely appeared as a misunderstanding of the title of her 1932 volume O româncă spre Polul Nord (A Romanian Woman towards the North Pole), which details her 1902 travels through Denmark, Sweden, Norway and Finland.
-According to this travel memoir, she did manage to reach North Cape, one of the northernmost points of Europe, an impressive feat for that time, but more than 2000 kilometers shy of the North Pole.
+Some sources incorrectly said that Smaranda Gheorghiu was the first woman to reach the North Pole.
+This false claim most likely appeared as a misunderstanding of the title of her 1932 volume O româncă spre Polul Nord (A Romanian Woman towards the North Pole), which details her 1902 travels through Denmark, Sweden, Norway and Finland.
+According to this travel memoir, she did manage to reach North Cape, one of the northernmost points of Europe, more than 2000 kilometers shy of the North Pole.

 Legacy

-Maica Smara died on 26 January 1944 in Bucharest and was buried in the Bellu Cemetery, receiving homages from many of the cultural and political personalities of the time.
+She died on 26 January 1944 in Bucharest and was buried in the Bellu Cemetery.

 A bust depicting her was unveiled in Mitropoliei Park, Târgoviște in 1957.
 A second bust can be seen in Cișmigiu Gardens, in central Bucharest, where she is described as ”Educatoare a poporului” (Educator of the Romanian People).

 The secondary school ”Smaranda Gheorghiu” in Târgoviște was named in her honour in 1997.